open-telemetry/opentelemetry-collector-contrib/reference/docs/advanced_usage.rst

     ])

 The following rules apply:
-  - headers configuration is based on a whitelist.
-If a header does not appear in the whitelist, it won't be traced.
+  - headers configuration is based on a allowlist.
+If a header does not appear in the allowlist, it won't be traced.
   - headers configuration is case-insensitive.
   - if you configure a specific integration, e.g. 'requests', then such configuration overrides the default global configuration, only for the specific integration.